OrtheSnowJames/naturebindgen/README.md

 ## Why python?

 I chose python for this language for object oriented programming with official clang bindings.
-I did not know at the time of choosing that libclang had oop in C++.
+I did not know at the time of choosing that libclang had OOP in C++.
 It was too late, though.

 ## Why to nature?